 - circulatory system

-- metabolism of protein, fats, and carbohydrates
+- the breakdown of proteins, fats, and carbohydrates

 - Alcohol is used to clean the site on your skin where the needle will be inserted.